Green Zone Event: Not Without Us! – Pathways to a Gender Just Transition

 - Representative from South Asia

-This event will debate the interlinkages between gender justice and just transition.
+This event debates the interlinkages between gender justice and just transition.
 How do lived experiences differ for women when it comes to the impacts of the climate crises and how do they deal with it?
 How can the coping mechanism developed by women in different sectors influence the just transition debates?
 Are current just transition debates taking into account care work and gender segregation in the labour market?
 And what would a gender just transition look like?

 Just Transition is not only about the transfer of the energy sector to a fossil-free power production, it’s a just transition to a new form of society.
 Based on examples from Latin and Northern America, Africa and Asia, we will delve into a debate about what kinds of just transitions hold the potential to achieve a social-ecological transformation and why changing the value of different kinds of work and sectors might be necessary in order to achieve low-carbon sustainable development.
 The examples will be illustrated by short film clips of local stories from different regions.